Health inequalities: policy context

 Current policy in Scotland

 Reducing health inequalities is a major component of the Scottish Government's overall purpose of achieving ‘sustainable and inclusive economic growth’.
 This purpose is underpinned by the National Performance Framework, made up of 11 National Outcomes, with progress measured by 81 indicators.
-A number of the Outcomes are relevant to health inequalities and their determinants, particularly ‘We tackle poverty by sharing opportunities, wealth and power more equally’, as well as those in relation to the economy (including income inequalities), education, children & young people, health, and more.
+A number of the outcomes are relevant to health inequalities and their determinants, particularly ‘We tackle poverty by sharing opportunities, wealth and power more equally’, as well as those in relation to the economy (including income inequalities), education, children and young people, health, and more.
 The framework explicitly links to the United Nation's Sustainable Development Goals, which includes a goal to reduce inequalities.

-In 2018 the Scottish Government published a set of six Public Health Priorities for Scotland.
+In 2018 the Scottish Government published a six Public Health Priorities for Scotland.
 These reflect agreement between the Scottish Government and Local Government on what they regard as the most important things to focus on in the next decade in order to improve the health of the population.
 It has been followed by publication of specific policies related to diet and healthy weight, alcohol harm prevention, alcohol and drugs treatment, and tobacco control (and are thus less about the fundamental causes of inequalities).

 Previous policy in Scotland